ClojureTO/JS-Workshop/README.md

  called `:data` that contains the data for the post.

 Our `:handler` function grabs the collection of posts, and maps across them to get the `:data` key containing the information about each post.
+It then calls the `find-posts-with-preview` function to filter out posts without images.
 After we process the original response data, we reset the `posts` atom with the result.

 We can test our function in the Figwheel REPL by running the following commands: